StackOps/python-automationclient/_sources/Profile.txt

 Show a specific profile
 ^^^^^^^^^^^^^^^^^^^^^^^

-To show details about a profiles this one must be reference by its ID and must be specified the ID architecture that has been taken as reference
+To show details about a profile, this one must be reference by its ID and must be specified the ID architecture that has been taken as reference

 .. code-block:: bash